joeybaker/wheelhouse-router/README.md

     , app: A
     , pushState: true
     , start: true // automatically start the router.
-If set to false, you'll have manually call router.start() })
+If set to false, you'll have manually call router.start() , user: {
+      model: require('path/to/userModel/to/require')
+      , key: '_user' // will look at window._user for the user data
+    }
+  })

   // if you've set the `start` option to true call `start` to kick things off